detailnet/denner-portal-api-spec/postman/README.md

 Set up global variables:

-- Go to the environments manager window.
+- Go to the environment's manager window.
   - Move the mouse pointer over the eye drop-down menu (top bar).
   - Click on "Manage environments".
 - Click on "Globals" button.